Education is a main focus for No Stomach For Cancer. NFSC educational goals include:

 - Create programs for people to promote greater awareness and prevention within their communities

-- Stimulate and expand interest in genetic cancers
+- Stimulate and expand interest in sporadic and genetic stomach cancers

-The Annual Spotlight on Gastric Cancer is a great opportunity for those in the Stomach Cancer community, the medical community, and the general public to come together to learn more about gastric cancer, and hereditary forms of gastric cancer (its history, current state, and future hopes) from expert researchers, patients and caregivers.
-Delivered by a panel of experts and members of the community, the Spotlight on Gastric Cancer program presents perspectives from and treatments for people living with stomach cancer.
+The Spotlight on Stomach Cancer is a great opportunity for those in the Stomach Cancer community, the medical community, and the general public to come together to learn more about gastric cancer, and hereditary forms of gastric cancer (its history, current state, and future hopes) from expert researchers, patients and caregivers.
+Delivered by a panel of experts and members of the community, the Spotlight on Stomach (Gastric) Cancer program presents perspectives from and treatments for people living with stomach cancer.
 Experts can include professionals knowledgeable in genetic counseling, gastroenterology, surgery, oncology, pathology and nutrition.

 Date: Friday, May 12, 2017